jckuester/awsweeper/README.md

 If you run into issues deleting resources, please open an issue or ping me on [Twitter](https://twitter.com/jckuester).

 Happy erasing!

+**New**: [`awsrm`](https://github.com/jckuester/awsrm) got released!
+It's a Unix-like `rm` to simplify deleting AWS resources across multiple accounts + regions and integrates well with other Unix-like tools, such as `grep` for filtering resources by tags or other attributes.
+Go and check it out!

 ## Example